alen6516/doc/prot/dns.md

         * length = 12
             * max length of a FQDN is 253
         * 4 labels
-            * max number of label is ?
+            * max length of a label is 63
      * FQDN is case insensitive